-Residential and Dining Services reserves the right to reassign any Resident to another room at any time in order to make the most efficient and effective use of the residential facilities.
-Residential and Dining Services may also consolidate a room(s) and/or apartment when the Unit is 50% or less occupied, at Residential and Dining Services' discretion.
+Residential and Dining Services reserves the right to reassign any Resident to another Unit at any time in order to make the most efficient and effective use of the residential facilities.
+Residential and Dining Services may also consolidate a Unit(s) when the Unit is 50% or less occupied, at Residential and Dining Services' discretion.

-Termination of Agreement:
+Termination of Student Housing Contract

 - Is in default in payment for more than 10 days, except where there is a written agreement to extend the period, or